9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ## The dreaded monomorphism restriction

 The Haskell 2010 standard has a subtle feature that can sometimes bite us in unexpected circumstances.
-Here\'s a simple function definition that illustrates the issue.
+Here's a simple function definition that illustrates the issue.

 :::: captioned-content